dipc-cc/hyperion-docs/docs/general/account/index.md

 ## Passwords

-A user is given a username (also known as a login name) and associated password that permits that user to access NERSC resources.
+A user is given a username (also known as a login name) and associated password that permits that user to access Hyperion.
 This username/password pair may be used by a single individual only: _passwords must not be shared with any other person._

 Passwords must be changed as soon as possible after exposure or suspected compromise.
 Exposure of passwords and suspected compromises must immediately be reported to the [support team](support-cc@dipc.org)